-INK came out in 2009, so it has been a looooooong wait for Winan’s follow up, THE FRAME.
+INK came out in 2009, so it has been a looooooong wait for Winan’s follow-up, THE FRAME.
 A lot of secrecy was involved with the production of the movie with good reason.
 While there’s no big plot twist or reveal, going into THE FRAME without any spoilers will make the experience infinitely better.
-Because of these lack of details and an artistically shot trailer that gives away few details, the lengthy time between films was frustrating for this fan!
+Because of the lack of information and an artistically shot trailer that gives away few details, the lengthy time between films was frustrating for this fan!

 Like INK, THE FRAME is bound firmly in surreal fantasy elements.
-The imagery is striking, the acting from Carranza and Mualem is top notch.
+The imagery is striking, and the acting from Carranza and Mualem is top-notch.
 Winans has a lot to say about the concept of free will, how our past affects our future, and the nature of reality.
 It’s a philosophical film that rewards multiple viewings.

 As you probably gathered, I am big on this film.
 I encourage you to find it.
 If you’re a fan of INK, you will love THE FRAME.
 If you’re lukewarm on INK, you will likely find THE FRAME more accessible.